 What is historical irony?

-Historical irony occurs when hindsight provides an ironic perspective on an action or stance made in the past.
+Historical irony is when hindsight provides an ironic perspective on an action or stance made in the past.
 This type of irony is perfect for a character who ends up in a ironic situation they would never expect.
 As the name suggests, this could apply to real life as well as fiction.

 Historical Irony Example: